SajjadKiani/database-project/README.md

     ![img](./images/6.png)

-4. Info on employees who have worked both in Rapzapin Direct Comapny and Klibanollover WorldWide Company
+4. Info on employees who have worked both in "Rapzapin Direct Comapny" and "Klibanollover WorldWide Company" companies

     ``` sql
         with emp_work_prev(employeeNo, firstName, lastName, pCompanyName) AS (